sgalella-macasal-repo/upfagent/websocketProtocol.md

 End agent when people leaves he area
 {"type": "end", "content": }

-Send
+Send what agent says
 {"type": "request", "content": "text containing what the agent says"}

+Receive what user says
-Initialize agent when someone comes near the totem {"type": "response", "content": "text containing the answer of the user" }
+{"type": "response", "content": "text containing the answer of the user" }